VeerOneGPT/galileo-glass-ui/docs/animations/accessibility.md

 ### Focus Indicators
 - Ensure focus indicators are always clearly visible, even during animations.
-- Focus ring animations should respect `prefersReducedMotion` (e.g., using `useGalileoStateSpring` with the `immediate` flag).
+- Focus ring animations should respect `prefersReducedMotion` (e.g., the basic `useReducedMotion` hook can be used to make the animation `immediate`).
-- The `FocusIndicator` component aims to handle this automatically.
+- The `GlassFocusRing` component aims to handle this automatically (Verify its implementation).

 ### Keyboard Navigation
 - All interactions achievable via pointer (mouse/touch) must also be achievable via keyboard.